entando/entando-docs/vuepress/docs/v6.3.2/docs/consume/identity-management.md

 # Entando Identity Management -- Keycloak

 Entando Identity Management is based on open source Keycloak.
-Entando Applications rely on a Keycloak instance that is either[externally installed](../../tutorials/devops/external-id-management) or specific to an application.
+Entando Applications rely on a Keycloak instance that is either [externally installed](../../tutorials/devops/external-id-management) or specific to an application.
 The architecture and requirements to customize your Keycloak instance are described below.

 ## Logging into your Keycloak Instance